Initial sports programme

 A discipline is a branch of a sport comprising one or more events.

-An event is a competition in a sport or discipline that gives rise to a ranking.
+An event is a competition in a sport or discipline resulting in a ranking and giving rise to the awarding of medals and diplomas.

 Thus, skiing is a sport, while cross-country skiing, Alpine skiing, snowboarding, ski jumping and Nordic combined are disciplines.
 Alpine skiing is a discipline, while the super-G, giant slalom, slalom and combined are events.